NATURAL REMEDIES TARGET DIFFERENT THERAPEUTIC PATHWAYS IN ORAL MUCOSITIS INDUCED BY CANCER CHEMO OR RADIOTHERAPYHTML Full Text

 - Bhat PK, Kumar A and Sarkar S: Assessment of immediate antimicrobial effect of miswak extract and toothbrush on cariogenic bacteria – A clinical study.
 JoAOR 2012; 3(1): 13-18.

 - Mohammed SG: Comparative study of in vitro antibacterial activity of miswak extracts and different toothpastes.
 American Journal of Agricultural and Biological Sciences 2013; 8 (1): 82-88.

-- Naseem S, Hashmi K, Fasih F, Sharafat S and Khanani R: In vitro evaluation of antimicrobial effect of miswak against common oral pathogens.
+- Naseem S, Hashmi K, Fasih F, Sharafat S and Khanani R: In-vitro evaluation of the antimicrobial effect of miswak against common oral pathogens.
 Pak J Med Sci 2014; 30(2): 398-403.

-- Alali F and Al-Lafi T: GC-MS analysis and bioactivity testing of the volatile oil from the leaves of the toothbrush tree Salvadora persica Nat Prod Res 2003; 17(3): 189- 94.
+- Alali F and Al-Lafi T: GC-MS analysis and bioactivity testing of the volatile oil from the leaves of the toothbrush tree persica L. Nat Prod Res 2003; 17(3): 189- 94.

 - Almas K: The effect of Salvadora persica extract (miswak) and chlorhexidine gluconate on human dentin: A SEM study.
 J Contemp Dent Prac 2005; 3: 27-35.

 - Almas K, Skaug N and Ahmad I: An in-vitro antimicrobial comparison of miswak extract with commercially available non-alcohol mouth rinses.
 Int J Dent Hyg 2005; 3: 18-24.